Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 I saw some parents had brought Kewpie baby bento boxes for their little ones, so that’s always an option depending on your child’s dietary needs.
 (Remember, you can use the rooms in the Baby Centers to feed your little ones if they need a highchair or you need to heat something up.)

-While A took a nap in the afternoon, we took the opportunity to head over to La Taverne de Gaston.
+While A took a nap in her stroller in the afternoon, we took the opportunity to head over to La Taverne de Gaston.
 You have to make a reservation to get seated inside, but there are standing tables outside where you can eat as well if you don’t have a reservation.

 The inside is true to the tavern in the animated film and made me want to burst out singing the “Gaston” song but I refrained because I didn’t want to wake up A.